Menu

 Related Biography: David Foster

-Daniels was born on December 24, 1959 in West Philadelphia, Pennsylvania.
-He was the oldest of five children born to William and Clara Daniels.
-His father, William L. Daniels was a police officer who at one point served as a bodyguard for Muhammad Ali.
-His mother, Clara Daniels (Watson) was an important figure in his life.
-His father could be stern and abusive at times, but had fondness for books and poetry which he instilled into his children.
-When Daniels was 12, tragedy struck when his father killed while attempting stop an armed robbery while off duty.
+Lee Daniels was born on December 24, 1959, in West Philadelphia, Pennsylvania.
+He is the eldest of five children born to William L. Daniels and Clara Watson Daniels.
+His father was a police officer who, at one point, served as a bodyguard for Muhammad Ali.
+While his father could be stern and, according to Daniels, occasionally abusive, he also instilled in his children a love for books and poetry.
+His mother played a pivotal role in his upbringing and remained a strong influence throughout his life.
+When Daniels was just 12 years old, his father was killed while trying to stop an armed robbery during his off-duty hours.

-After becoming bothered by the lack of opportunities for African American actors in Hollywood, Daniels determined to do something about it.
-He created his own management firm, Lee Daniels Entertainment.
-Notable clients include Cuba Gooding Jr. and Morgan Freeman.
+Frustrated by the lack of opportunities for African American actors in Hollywood, Daniels established his own talent management company, Lee Daniels Entertainment.
+The firm represented major actors such as Cuba Gooding Jr. and Morgan Freeman, reinforcing Daniels' commitment to enhancing diversity in the entertainment industry.

-His first production under Lee Daniels Entertainment was 2001’s Monster’s Ball, starring Halle Berry and Billy Bob Thornton.
-The film was a major success, bringing in $45 million on a budget of only $4 million.
-It was nominated for two Academy Awards, with Halle Berry winning for Best Actress.
+Daniels’ debut as a producer under Lee Daniels Entertainment came with the 2001 film Monster’s Ball, starring Halle Berry and Billy Bob Thornton.
+The film was both a critical and commercial success, grossing $45 million on a $4 million budget.
+It earned two Academy Award nominations, and Halle Berry won Best Actress, becoming the first African American woman to receive the honor.

 Quick Facts